CT

 Prehistoric Origins

-Archaeological evidence — including ancient tools, ochre pigments, and cave art — confirms Aboriginal Australians arrived on the continent at least 65,000 years ago, with some research suggesting earlier dates.
-The site of Madjedbebe in Arnhem Land provides some of the strongest evidence of this deep antiquity.
+Archaeological evidence — including ancient tools, ochre pigments, and rock art — confirms Aboriginal Australians arrived on the continent at least 65,000 years ago, with some research suggesting earlier dates.
+The site of Madjedbebe in Arnhem Land provides some of the strongest evidence of this deep antiquity, including ground-edge stone axes that predate those found anywhere else in the world.

-Early communities adapted to environments ranging from tropical rainforest to arid desert, developing complex social, spiritual, and ecological systems.
-Sites like Lake Mungo in New South Wales reveal sophisticated burial practices and ceremonial traditions dating back over 40,000 years — among the earliest known in the world.
+Early communities adapted to environments ranging from tropical rainforest to arid desert, developing complex social, spiritual, and ecological systems over tens of thousands of years.
+Sites like Lake Mungo in New South Wales reveal sophisticated burial practices and ceremonial traditions dating back over 40,000 years — among the earliest known anywhere on Earth.

 The Dreamtime